cbor-wg/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

   ALDR rules such as the ALDR ruleset defined by dCBOR are different as they can affect the data model by restricting some values and ranges.

-* CBOR decoders in general (as opposed to "CDE decoders" specifically advertised as supporting CDE) are not required to check for preferred serialization or CDE and reject inputs that do not fulfill
+* CBOR decoders in general (as opposed to "CDE-checking decoders" specifically advertised as supporting CDE) are not required to check for preferred serialization or CDE and reject inputs that do not fulfill